Department of Oncology and Metabolism

-Laura Baumgartner graduated from the Swiss Federal Institute of Technology in Zürich, Switzerland with a Bachelor in Human Movement Sciences and a Master in Biomechanics.
+Laura Baumgartner graduated from the Swiss Federal Institute of Technology (ETH) in Zürich, Switzerland with a Bachelor in Human Movement Sciences and a Master in Biomechanics.
 After her studies, her first research experience was in the field of trauma biomechanics and accident reconstruction at the working group on accident mechanics (AGU) in Zürich, Switzerland.
 Besides developing expertise in accident reconstruction, she was involved in national projects to improve road traffic safety.
 She enjoyed the research aspects of this job, and so chose to continue her studies and extend her experience/expertise in injury-biomechanics from “macroscopic” trauma to microtrauma.
-In 2016, she was accepted as a PhD-student at the Research Group for Computational Biomechanics and Mechanobiology at the Universitat Pompeu Fabra, Barcelona, Spain.
-Her thesis work focuses on coupling biomechanics and mechanobiology to investigate microtrauma-processes due to degeneration of the human intervertebral disc at multiple length scales.
+In 2016, she was accepted as a PhD-student at the Research Group for Computational Biomechanics and Mechanobiology at the Universitat Pompeu Fabra (UPF), Barcelona, Spain.
+Her thesis work focuses on coupling biomechanics and mechanobiology to investigate microtrauma-processes within the human intervertebral disc at multiple length scales.

 Aragón Institute of Engineering Research (i3A, University of Zaragoza)

 Institute for Surgical Technology and Bioengineering (ISTB, University of Bern)